Create a logical model: Aggregate table

 Data Layer

-The data layer of the aggregate table.
-By default, the DWS layer in the Common Layer is selected.
-You can also place the aggregate table in other data layers based on your business needs.
-For more information about how to create data layers, see Define data warehouse layers.
+The data warehouse layer where the aggregate table resides.
+By default, the Common Layer in the DWS is selected.
+You can also place the aggregate table in another data warehouse layer based on your business requirements.
+For more information, see Define data warehouse layers.

 Business Category

-Select a business category.
-For more information, see Business Category.
+Select an existing business category.
+For more information, see business category.

 Sales